-Trump Sanctions Iran’s Supreme Leader in Provocative Move
+Trump sanctions Iran’s supreme leader in provocative move

 Any financial institution that knowingly assists with a financial transaction for those who were sanctioned could be cut off from the U.S. financial system, according to the Treasury.

-Trump had warned of additional sanctions on Saturday.
-At the same time, he said an interview that aired Sunday on NBC’s “Meet the Press” that he thinks Iranian leaders want to negotiate and he’s willing to talk with no preconditions except that the outcome must be Iran acquiring no nuclear weapons.
-Trump said the proposed discussions have “nothing to do with oil.”

-Even before the new penalties were announced, the U.S. had applied sanctions to nearly 1,000 Iranian entities, including banks, individuals, ships and aircraft.
+Even before the new penalties were announced, the U.S. had applied sanctions to almost 1,000 Iranian entities, including banks, individuals, ships and aircraft.
 In May, the Trump administration prohibited the purchase of Iranian iron, steel, aluminum and copper.

-Iran’s Foreign Ministry had said new penalties won’t force the country to negotiate or capitulate.

-“Are there any other sanctions left for the U.S. to impose on Iran?” ministry spokesman Abbas Mousavi said Monday prior to Trump’s announcement, according to the official Islamic Republic News Agency.
-The Trump administration “knows full well that if pressure and sanctions were the answer, they would have yielded results much earlier.”

 Tensions have spiked in the Gulf since May, when the Trump administration revoked waivers on the import of Iranian oil, squeezing its economy a year after the U.S. walked away from the landmark 2015 deal meant to prevent the Islamic Republic from developing a nuclear weapon.
 Since then, a spate of attacks on oil tankers near the Strait of Hormuz shipping choke point have raised the specter of war and pushed up oil prices.
 The U.S. has blamed the attacks on Tehran, which has denied any wrongdoing.